Shape-Constrained Regression using Sum of Squares Polynomials: Applications of Shape-Constrained Regression to Economics, Real-Time Optimization, and Optimal Transport

 To better illustrate our method, we focus on the concrete application of \emph{color transfer}, though our methodology is applicable more widely to, e.g., the other applications mentioned in \cite{paty2020regularity} and voice transfer.
 The color transfer problem is defined by two images, the \emph{input image} and the \emph{target image} \cite{rabin2014adaptive}.
 The goal is to transfer the colors of the target image to the input image, thereby creating a third image, the \emph{output image}; see Figure \ref{fig:illustration.color.transfer}.
-We now describe in detail how the color transfer problem can be reformulated as a sequence of shape-constrained regression problems, following \cite{paty2020regularity}.
+We now describe how the color transfer problem can be reformulated as a sequence of shape-constrained regression problems, following \cite{paty2020regularity}.
 Each pixel in the input and target images is associated to an RGB color triple in $[0,1]^3$, once each entry is normalized by 256.
-We thus define a discrete measure over the space of colors in the input (resp. target) image by taking $x_i \in [0,1]^3, i=1,\ldots \tilde{N},$ (resp. $y_j \in [0,1]^3, j=1,\ldots,\tilde{M},$) to be the distinct color triples in the input (resp. target) image, with $\tilde{N}$ (resp. $\tilde{M}$) being less than or equal to the number of pixels in the input (resp. target) image, and $a_i$ (resp. $b_j$) to be the ratio of number of pixels of color $x_i$ (resp. $y_j$) to the total number of pixels.
-The idea is then to search for a function $f^*:[0,1]^3 \rightarrow \mathbb{R}$ and a coupling $P^* \in \mathbb{R}^{\tilde{N} \times \tilde{M}}$, solutions to the following optimization problem:
+We define a discrete measure $\mu= \sum_{i=1}^{\tilde{N}}a_i \delta_{x_i} ~\left( \text{resp. } \nu= \sum_{j=1}^{\tilde{M}}b_j \delta_{y_j}\right)$ over the space of colors in the input (resp. target) image by taking $x_i \in [0,1]^3, i=1,\ldots \tilde{N},$ (resp. $y_j \in [0,1]^3, j=1,\ldots,\tilde{M},$) to be the distinct color triples in the input (resp. target) image, with $\tilde{N}$ (resp. $\tilde{M}$) being less than or equal to the number of pixels in the input (resp. target) image, and $a_i$ (resp. $b_j$) to be the ratio of number of pixels of color $x_i$ (resp. $y_j$) to the total number of pixels.
+The idea is then to search for a function $f^*:[0,1]^3 \rightarrow \mathbb{R}$ that minimizes the 2-Wasserstein distance between the push-forward of $\mu$ under $\nabla f^*$ and $\nu$, under certain shape constraints.
+This is written as the following optimization problem: